svm-ucsc/smart-vending-machine-ui/README.md

 ## Project Setup

-Run npm install in the root directory and client directory.
+### Run npm install in the root directory and client directory.

 `npm i && cd client && npm i && cd ..`

+### Set up your AWS credentials

+The website makes API call which involve pulling data from DynamoDB.
+In order to run these calls locally, you need to configure your AWS credentials file.
+You need a creds file like `[your-name]_credentials.csv`.
+This file contains your **Access key ID** and **Secret access key**. ***Do not share these keys with anyone.*** Follow [these instructions](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-file.html) to tell the server to use your credentials file.
+Once this is done, you can run the server using the intructions below.

 ## How to...